Interpretable User Satisfaction Estimation for Conversational Systems with Large Language Models: Evaluation

-\textbf{Dataset.} We use four datasets to evaluate the performance of the compared methods.
-Bing Copilot is a general-purpose and multilingual conversational system, and this dataset includes 50K fully de-identified conversations.\footnote{All personal, private or sensitive information were scrubbed and masked before the conversations were used for this research.
-The access to the dataset is strictly limited to the authors who conducted hands-on analysis and model development.} MWOZ, SGD and ReDial are three task-oriented, English conversational systems, and they have 1,155, 1,638 and 1,387 conversations, respectively.
-We employ the user satisfaction labels provided by \citet{uss} for these task-oriented datasets.
-Because MWOZ~\citep{mwoz}, SGD~\citep{sgd}, and ReDial~\citep{redial} are labeled turn-by-turn, we further process these labels into a label to represent overall satisfaction of the whole conversation.
+We use four datasets to evaluate the performance of the compared methods.
+Bing Copilot is a general-purpose and multilingual conversational system, and this dataset includes 50K fully anonymized conversations.\footnote{All personal, private, or sensitive information was scrubbed and masked before the conversations were used for this research.
+The access to the dataset is strictly limited to the authors who conducted hands-on analysis and model development.}.
+MWOZ~\citep{mwoz}, SGD~\citep{sgd} and ReDial~\citep{redial} are three task-oriented, English conversational systems, and they have 1155, 1638, and 1387 conversations, respectively.
+These three datasets are further processed and labeled user satisfaction by \citet{uss}.
+Because \citet{uss} labeled user satisfaction by turn, we further process these labels into a label to represent the overall satisfaction of the whole conversation.
 The preprocessing details are described in Appendix~\ref{apx:preprocess}.

-\textbf{Ethics.} As part of the production process, the Bing Copilot data is de-identified, and each conversation is formed by aggregating turns based on a unique conversation ID.
+\textbf{Ethics.} As part of the production process, the Bing Copilot data is anonymized, and each conversation is formed by aggregating turns based on a unique conversation ID.
 Thus, none of the researchers who analyzed the data are able to recover and identify the conversations from any individual user.
 In addition, this research study was reviewed and approved by representatives from our institutional review board (IRB), as well as our ethics and security teams.
-No formal IRB certificate was required as we did not conduct human studies for this paper.
+No formal IRB certificate was required since we did not conduct any human studies for this paper.